d9pouces/PolyArchiv/doc/source/filters.rst

 First case
 ----------

-Example: you must apply the encryption filter to all collect points you wan to protect.
+Example: you apply the encryption filter to all collect points you want to protect.
-Original (not crypted!) data are still available on the disk but not used by backup points.
+Original (not encrypted!) data are still available on the disk but not present on backup points: only encrypted data are.

 Second case
 -----------